Krithika16/Coil_combination_comparative_study/README.md

 5. Intrinsic Multichannel Phase Alignment (IMPA): Xiang Q-S, Hoff M (2019).
 Intrinsic Multichannel Phase Alignment (IMPA) for bSSFP Imaging.
 ISMRM, (pp. 1-2).

 The simulations were used for the SNR sensitivity analysis part of the paper, where the techniques were tested across a range of different SNR levels (10-100 in intervals of 10) in a phantom.
 A noiseless 12 pc-bSSFP phantom was first simulated and isotropic Gaussian noise was added to simulate a 100 realizations for each SNR level.
 The python notebook "Simulating_phantom_coil_data.ipynb" simulates the phantoms.
 "SNR_Sensitivity_Analysis_phantom.py" does the SNR sensitivity analysis on the phantom for ESPIRiT, SRCC, FRCC, and AR.
 "IMPA_coil_combination_phantom.ipynb" does the SNR sensitivity analysis for IMPA (had to be done separately as the IMPA function is MATLAB code).

+Here is the link to download the simulated phantom data used for the SNR Sensitivity analysis: https://imperialcollegelondon.box.com/s/gfg600j9ajppfjtykze830ny7zi41nvx